fpganinja/taxi/README.md

 ## Introduction

-The goal of the Taxi transport library is to provide a set of performant, easy-to-use building blocks in modern System Verilog facilitating data transport and interfacing, both internally via AXI and AXI stream, and externally via Ethernet, PCI express, UART, and I2C.
+The goal of the Taxi transport library is to provide a set of performant, easy-to-use building blocks in modern System Verilog facilitating data transport and interfacing, both internally via AXI, AXI stream, and APB, and externally via Ethernet, PCI express, UART, and I2C.
+This project is also the home of the next-generation version of the Corundum open-souce NIC and platform for in-network compute, as well as the Zircon open-source IP stack.
 The building blocks are accompanied by testbenches and simulation models utilizing Cocotb and Verilator.

 This library is currently under development; more components will be added over time as they are developed.